Suns vs. Jazz NBA Betting Odds, Prediction & Trends

 Suns vs. Jazz Public Betting Information

-Our NBA Public Betting Information page indicates that 92% of public bettors are currently backing the Suns when it comes to the spread.
+Our NBA Public Betting Information page indicates that 71% of public bettors are currently backing the Jazz when it comes to the spread.
 This information is subject to change throughout the day, however, so be sure to check the link so you’re receiving the most up-to-date public betting data.

 Phoenix Suns Daily Fantasy Spin

-Suns shooting guard Bradley Beal is doubtful for his team’s game on Friday night against the Jazz due to a nagging back injury.
-Beal is averaging 17.3 points per game in three games for Phoenix this season.
+Suns small forward Yuta Watanabe is questionable for Sunday’s game against the Jazz with a left quad contusion.
+Watanabe is averaging 5.3 points per game in 18.6 minutes per contest for Phoenix this season.

-Suns guard Devin Booker is probable to play in Friday’s road tilt with the Jazz as he manages a right calf strain.
-Booker played in Phoenix’s last game against Minnesota on Wednesday and scored 31 points on 12 of 22 shooting from the floor.
-Suns power forward Drew Eubanks is probable with a lower back injury on Friday.
-Eubanks is averaging 7.8 points per game in 18.8 minutes per contest for the Suns in 2023.
+Phoenix won’t have Bradley Beal on Sunday as he’s been ruled out with a lower back strain.
+Beal has only played in 3 games for the Suns this year.
+In those games, he’s averaged 17.3 points per game in 28.7 minutes per contest.

 Utah Jazz Daily Fantasy Spin

-Jazz center Walker Kessler will miss at least another week as he deals with a UCL sprain in his left elbow.
-Kessler was averaging 8.3 points and 7.9 rebounds per game in 24.0 minutes per contest for Utah this season.
+Utah center Walker Kessler is out for Sunday and beyond with a sprained UCL in his left elbow.
+Kessler is averaging 8.3 points, 7.9 rebounds, and 2.1 blocks per contest in 8 games for Utah this season.

-Jazz point guard Jordan Clarkson was in the zone in his team’s 115-99 home win over the Trail Blazers on Tuesday.
-In that game, the ninth-year man out of Missouri rung up 30 points while shooting a scorching 13 of 19 from the floor.
+Jazz point guard Jordan Clarkson went off in his team’s 131-128 home loss to Phoenix on Friday night.
+In that game, Clarkson poured in 37 points on 14 of 26 shooting from the field and 5 of 10 shooting from beyond the arc.
+Friday was Clarkson’s second consecutive 30-point game, and he’s averaging 23 points per contest in 8 games this month.

 Suns vs. Jazz NBA Betting Trends